starlingx/tools/README.rst

 NOTE: You do not need to do the following step if you've synced the latest codebase.

-Go into the StarlingX build system (i.e. *another* container that hosts the cgcs build system) and perform the following steps:
+Go into the StarlingX build system (i.e. *another* container that hosts the build system) and perform the following steps:

 Build packages/ISO creation
 ---------------------------